How to Use typing.Optional vs Union in Python 3.10+

 - Assuming

 typing.Unionand|in the same signature: Static analyzers flag inconsistent union syntax as a style violation.
-Standardize on|. - Using
+Standardize on one form per project. - Using

 FAQ